lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP version field

 CoAP version is bidirectional and MUST be elided during the SCHC compression, since it always contains the same value.
-In the future, if new versions of CoAP are defined, new rules will be needed to avoid ambiguities between versions.
+In the future, if new versions of CoAP are defined, new Rules will be needed to avoid ambiguities between versions.

 ## CoAP type field